efogtech/endgame-trackball/ASSEMBLY.md

 ![fpc](./images/assembly/fpc.jpg)

 Connect the cables, and fix them in place.
-Cables of the sensors are going straight, those for the rotary encoders go diagonally.
+Cables for the sensors go straight, those for the rotary encoders go diagonally.
 Luckily, you have the sensor cables marked!

 Make sure your knobs are installed.
 Now, place the motherboard onto the bottom part in the way that the cables do not interfere with the plastic features.
-Screw down the motherboard, and install the vibration motor.
+Screw down the motherboard, and install the vibration motor — remove the peel and place the motor onto the vertical feature sticking out on the left side of the bottom part.
+Make sure that the motor does not touch the "floor" (bottom surface), it should have at least 1 mm clearance.
 Almost done!

 ### Testing
 Now is a great moment to test your assembly.
 Make sure it looks like this: